tgenlis83/dqn_paper_atari/Report.md

 **Testing Protocols:**

 We conducted 50 episodes to evaluate the agent's performance after training, calculating the average reward per episode to assess effectiveness.
+We also introduce a 5% chance, as advised by the paper, of random actions during testing, to avoid overfitting to the training environment and that the game will not stay stuck if the agent repeatedly chooses the same action for a while.

 **Baseline: Random Actions**